Hello World Awatis is becoming an interactive global travel map. Fill form on footer and Get early access.

 3. Hand-Poured Candles & Scents

-Where: Portland in Oregon, Ashville in North Carolina as well as Hudson Valley in New York.
+Where: Portland in Oregon, Asheville in North Carolina, as well as Hudson Valley in New York.

 Vibe: Juxtaposed scents dedicated to forests and feelings alongside forgotten roads far away.

-These candles don’t only look intriguing but they smell like concepts too!
+Why buy?
+These candles not only look intriguing, but they smell like concepts too!

 4. Jazz, Blues & Vintage Vinyls

-Pro Tip Store owners particularly love when asked what their favorite deep cuts are, it makes them light up!
+Pro Tip: Owners particularly love it when asked what their favorite deep cuts are; it makes them light up!

-Where: East Tennessee, Blue Ridge towns of North Carolina
+Where: East Tennessee, the Blue Ridge towns of North Carolina

-Why It Is Special: Each instrument unique tells a story of tradition – the sound of mountain tales.
+Why It Is Special: Each instrument is unique, telling a story of tradition – the sound of mountain tales.

 6. Finds At The Farmer’s Market